wjsutton/ChatGPT_for_tableau/README.md

 DATA

 Please find the Data Attached
-- this data relates to the percentage of 15% that have a financial account, i.e. own a bank account
+- This data relates to the percentage of 15% that have a financial account, i.e. own a bank account
-- this data is split by country, gender, year, and value indicates the percent of financial accounts
+- This data is split by country, gender, year, and value indicates the percentage of financial accounts
-- some of the data is missing in the column value please exclude this
+- Some of the data is missing in the column value please exclude this

-Referring back to the ACTION and CONTEXT sections earlier please could you find 5 areas of data analysis, that would be of interest to our TARGET please?
+Referring back to the ACTION and CONTEXT sections earlier please could you find 5 areas of data analysis, that would be of interest to our TARGET, please?

 ---

 STORY

-From this analysis we need find three key stories as mentioned in the ACTION and CONTEXT sections, please could you find 3 stories in the data from the analysis carried out that would be of interest to the TARGET?
+From this analysis we need to find three key stories as mentioned in the ACTION and CONTEXT sections, please could you find 3 stories in the data from the analysis carried out that would be of interest to the TARGET?

 ---